brille/brille/docs/module/grids.rst

 Triangulated grids
 ==================

-An alternative to the regular parallelpiped grid which may still have some utility is the triangulation of a bounded space.
+An alternative to the regular parallelepiped grid which may still have some utility is the triangulation of a bounded space.
 If the triangulated space is bounded by a polyhedron then the triangulation can always represent it exactly, though possibly with sub-optimal triangulated cells.